vpon-sdk/vpon-sdk.github.io/en/ios/ios-integration-guide.en.md

 ---
 The decompressed SDK consists of Objective-C, a runtime library and a README.
 Show Vpadn banner on your Android App, you must complete three steps:

-1. Import `libAdOn.a`, `VpadnBanner.h` and `VpadnInterstitial.h`
+1. Import `libAdOn.a` and Headers
 2. Add all iOS development frameworks
 3. Modify Build Settings

 > **Notee**: **All three** these steps are necessary!

 #### 1. Add SDK lib
-The decompressed SDK consists of a lib file and two header files.
+The decompressed SDK consists of a lib file and couples of header files.

 1. Right click on your project in Xcode, choose Add Files to "your_project"
 ![IOS-add-file_vpadn.png]
-2. Choose `libAdOn.a`, `VpadnBanner.h` and `VpadnInterstitial.h` in SDK
+2. Choose `libAdOn.a`, `VpadnBanner.h`, `VpadnInterstitial.h` and following files in SDK
 <img src="{{site.imgurl}}/IOS-add-lib&header_vpadn.png" alt="" class="width-300"/>

 #### 2. Add Framework